- Western Cyclades 2020: Trip Planning Overview

 Syros-bound

-Meantime, my accommodation on Syros was Aktaion Hotel.
-This was supposed to be a short walk from the ferry, but it seems that boats now dock further south in Syros harbour so it was a little further than expected.
-It didn’t take long though and I was soon checked-in and unpacking a few essentials before retiring to bed.
+In the meantime, my accommodation in Syros was at the Aktaion Hotel.
+This was supposed to be a short walk from the ferry, but boats now dock south in Syros harbour, so it was a little further than expected.
+It didn’t take long, though, and I was soon checked in and unpacking a few essentials before retiring to bed.